carnivuth/toolbox/readme.md

-# PERSONAL VIM CONFIGURATIONS
+# TOOLBOX

-These are my personal vim configurations, aimed at python and ansible programming.
+personal toolbox aimed at python,bash and ansible programming.

 ## GOALS

-- **portability**: these configurations are meant to be used in any possible environment, primarly arch, ubuntu and debian at the leatest versions
+- **portability**: these configurations are meant to be used in any possible environment (*from personal desktops to remote, terminal only machines*)  and any possible os (*primarly arch, ubuntu and debian at the leatest versions*)
 - **plugin-less**: avoid to depend on external plugins
+- **simplicity**: quick, easy installation and update procedures

 ## DEPENDENCIES